 Product and environmental standards

-When the UK leaves the EU in April 2019, European law will cease to apply in the UK.
+When the UK leaves the EU in April 2019, European law will continue in practice to apply in the UK until the end of the post-Brexit transition period on 31 December 2020 – including new European law passed by the EU during this period.
 The Government intends to legislate to incorporate all existing EU law into domestic law via legislation so that the same law applies the day after the UK leaves the EU as the day before.
 Standards that exist in UK law will remain in force even if the relevant EU Directives or Regulations no longer apply.
 Once the UK leaves, however, there will be greater flexibility for changes to be made individually by Parliament in time.

 The UK’s standards body, the BSI has stated that membership to the International Organization for Standardization and International Electrotechnical Commission will not be affected by withdrawal from the EU.
 While the UK remains a member of the EU, the BSI will retain membership of European standardisation organisations CEN and CENELEC.
 The BSI has stated that it will be working with government to assess its relationship with European organisations.